European bison: Distribution

-The largest European bison herds — of both captive and wild populations — are still based in Poland and Belarus, the majority of which can be found in the Białowieża Forest including the most numerous population of free-living European bison in the world with most of the animals living on the Polish side of the border.
+The largest European bison herds — of both captive and wild populations — are still located in Poland and Belarus, the majority of which can be found in the Białowieża Forest including the most numerous population of free-living European bison in the world with most of the animals living on the Polish side of the border.
 Poland remains the world's breeding centre for the wisent.
 In the years 1945 to 2014, from the Białowieża National Park alone, 553 specimens were sent to most captive populations of the bison in Europe as well as all breeding sanctuaries for the species in Poland.

 Since 1983, a small reintroduced population lives in the Altai Mountains.
 This population suffers from inbreeding depression and needs the introduction of unrelated animals for "blood refreshment".
 In the long term, authorities hope to establish a population of about 1,000 animals in the area.
 One of the northernmost current populations of the European bison lives in Vologodskaya Oblast in the Northern Dvina valley at about 60°N. It survives without supplementary winter feeding.
 Another Russian population lives in the forests around the Desna River on the border between Russia and Ukraine.
-The north-easternmost population lives in Pleistocene Park south of Chersky in Siberia, a project to recreate the steppe ecosystem which began to be altered 10,000 years ago.
+The north-easternmost population lives in Pleistocene Park south of Chersky in Siberia, a project to recreate the mammoth steppe ecosystem which began to be altered 10,000 years ago.
 Five wisents were introduced on 24 April 2011.
 The wisents were brought to the park from the Prioksko-Terrasny Nature Reserve near Moscow.
+The bison originated from a population in Denmark.
 Winter temperatures often drop below −50 °C. Four of the five bison have subsequently died due to problems acclimatizing to the low winter temperature.

 Plans are being made to reintroduce two herds in Germany and in the Netherlands in Oostvaardersplassen Nature Reserve in Flevoland as well as the Veluwe.
 In 2007, a bison pilot project in a fenced area was begun in Zuid-Kennemerland National Park in the Netherlands.
 Because of their limited genetic pool, they are considered highly vulnerable to illnesses such as foot-and-mouth disease.
 In March 2016, a herd was released in the Maashorst Nature Reserve in North Brabant.
 Zoos in 30 countries also have quite a few bison involved in captive-breeding programs.